ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 C:\Users\user\.ssh\id_ed25519

 **✏️ Or type a custom name:**

+Type something like /c/Users/user/.ssh/gitlab_com_ed25519

+Git Bash uses /c/Users/... to represent C:\Users\... — don’t be confused by the slashes!

 /c/Users/user/.ssh/gitlab_com_ed25519

-> [Note:]
-> Git Bash uses /c/Users/... to refer to C:\Users\...

 ### 🔒 Step 4: Add a Passphrase (Optional)

+A passphrase adds an extra layer of protection to your private key.

 You'll see:

 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:

 - 🔐 A passphrase adds security.
-- ⚠️ Leave blank if you want passwordless access (less secure but convenient).
+- ⚠️ - Leave blank for convenience (less secure)

+If you skip the passphrase, Git operations will run without prompting — ideal for frequent use

 ### ✅ Step 5: Confirm Key Generation

-You’ll see something like:
+After completing the prompts, you’ll see:

 Your identification has been saved in /c/Users/user/.ssh/id_ed25519 Your public key has been saved in /c/Users/user/.ssh/id_ed25519.pub

-**🔑 Key Files**
+Key files created

 - Private key: `id_ed25519` (keep this secret!)
 - Public key: `id_ed25519.pub` (you’ll upload this to GitLab)

+Never share your private key.
+Only the .pub file is meant to be uploaded

 ### 🧩 Step 6: Add Public Key to GitLab

+GitLab needs your public key to recognize and trust your machine.

-📋 Copy the public key to clipboard:
+Copy the public key to clipboard:

 ```
 cat ~/.ssh/id_ed25519.pub | clip
 ```

-Copies the contents of the id_ed25519.pub file to your clipboard
+This command reads your public key from id_ed25519.pub and copies it to your clipboard

 ### ➕ Step 7: Add to GitLab: